+*MVD is the mean vector difference.

 Comparison statistics were also generated for collocated GOES-13 and GOES-15 AMV data sets with RAOBs.
-To be considered in the statistical evaluation, the respective GOES AMVs had to be within 0.1° horizontal and 25 hPa vertical.
+To be considered in the statistical evaluation, the respective GOES AMVs had to be within 0.1° horizontally and 25 hPa vertically.
 Table 5.3 shows the results of this comparison.
 The small differences confirm that the AMV products from GOES-15 are at least comparable in quality with the existing GOES-13 operational AMVs.

-Table 5.3: RAOB Verification statistics for GOES-13 and GOES-15, collocated (0.1 deg, 25 hPa) for NHEM winds (m/s): 11 September 2010 – 25 October 2010
+Table 5.3: RAOB Verification statistics for GOES-13 and GOES-15, collocated (0.1 deg, 25 hPa) for NHEM winds (m/s): 11 September 2010 – 25 October 2010.